heiruwu/hexo/Resume.md

 - Developed software for OpenMAX implementation on Android system
 - Researched, designed and test real-time video streaming codec on Android
 - Bluetooth communication software development between Android wearable and devices
-- Designed and Developed a web-based service that create chains between services that is triggerable to do conditional moves on mobile.
+- Designed and Developed a web-based service that create chains between services which are trigger-able to do conditional moves on mobile.

 ###Award
-- First Place of Minisrey of Education 2014 National Microprocessor Application System Design and Innovation Contest Award
+- First Place of Ministry of Education 2014 National Microprocessor Application System Design and Innovation Contest Award
-	- Development of Four-wheel LEV with Intergrated Power Chain and Driving Monitoring System
+	- Development of Four-wheel LEV with Integrated Power Chain and Driving Monitoring System
 	- Team position of designing and developing UI for dashboard and back-end monitoring system
 - Educational Award sponsored by JunyiAcademy of 2014 NTU Hackathon
-	- Redesigned and intergrated web profiles for professors
+	- Redesigned and integrated web profiles for professors
 	- Team position of developing mobile application to interact with web service